2023 Most Popular General Biology Associate Degree Schools in Utah

 The average amount in student loans that biology majors at Salt Lake Community College take out while working on their Associate Degree is $9,492.

-Out of the 4 schools in Utah that were part of this year’s ranking, Snow College landed the # 3 spot on the list.
-Located in the town of Ephraim, Snow College is a public college with a moderately-sized student population.
+A rank of #3 on this year’s list means Snow College is a great place for general biology students working on their associate degree.
+Located in the remote town of Ephraim, Snow College is a public college with a medium-sized student population.

 Of the 16 students majoring in biology at Snow College, 63% are male and 38% are female.